mirroredfables/mirroredfables/readme.md

    | CLOUDFLARE_ACCOUNT_ID | YOUR_CLOUDFLARE_ACCOUNT_ID |
    | CLOUDFLARE_API_TOKEN | YOUR_CLOUDFLARE_API_TOKEN |
    | YOUTUBE_API_KEY | YOUR_YOUTUBE_API_KEY |
-5. Add a R2 bucket bindings (remember to set both preview and prod)
+5. Add a R2 bucket bindings (remember to set both preview and prod) to BUCKET
+6. Add a KV binding (if you want to use proxy servers) to KV_PROXY

 <!-- ROADMAP -->